seanode/seanode.github.io/_posts/2013-05-10-may-meetup-slides-nodejs-in-production.md

 ---
 {% include JB/setup %}

-The Seattle Node.js Meetup's May 8th event had a great turnout and audience, with over 90 folks finding their way to the [SURF Incubator][surf] to meet, eat, and listen to talks.
-We want to again pass along a huge thanks to [SURF][surf] for providing the venue and [MovingWorlds][mw] for bringing the pizza and beverages.
+The Seattle Node.js Meetup's May 8th event had a great turnout, with over 90 folks finding their way to the [SURF Incubator][surf] to meet, eat, and listen to talks.
+We want to pass along a huge thanks to [SURF][surf] for providing the venue and [MovingWorlds][mw] for bringing the pizza and beverages.

 ## Node.js in Production

-[Ryan Roemer](http://loose-bits.com) discussed some details and learning experiences of running Node.js at Curiosity Media in his talk on "**Node.js in Production**".
+[Ryan Roemer](http://loose-bits.com) discussed some of the pains and useful tips from Curiosity Media's experiences in his talk on "**Node.js in Production**".

 The slides are now available via: